 The company will be responsible for:

-Liaison with NAM as well as other contractors from XXX onwards to ensure the installation program is sequenced with other on-site building work and fit out activities;
+Liaison with NAM as well as other contractors from appointment onwards to ensure the installation program is sequenced with other on-site building work and fit out activities;

 The provision of suitable packing systems, where necessary, to enable safe movement of the objects during transit.
-This will include Soft wrapping materials.
-Please note there are two large Panorama’s NAM.
+This will include soft wrapping materials.
+Please note there are two large panoramas NAM.
 1965-09-46 which is 6.8m long (this has a transit-frame) and NAM.
-1954-12-21-1 which is 5m long and will require soft packing;- - the;
+1954-12-21-1 which is 5m long and will require soft packing;

+The fixing of hanging fittings to all of the works on paper - the Museum will provide Springlock security fittings for this.
+Also, fixing or changing hanging fittings to some of the oil paintings - the Museum will provide Oz clips or hooks or mirror plates for this, depending on the individual painting;

 The transportation of the objects from the NAM store in Stevenage to the Museum in Chelsea.
 All works will be required to be transported in a vehicle fitted with climatic control and air-ride suspension;

-All staff will be required to have passed a CSCS CSCS Card test and have a site induction prior to access to site;
+All staff working on site will be required to have passed a CITB CSCS Card test and have a site induction prior to access to site;

 Positioning of all objects in pre-designated positions within the galleries.
-Close liaison with base build contractor is required to identify a route that will be left clear through the galleries in order to allow installation of the objects;
+Close liaison with the Museum is required to identify a route that will be left clear through the galleries in order to allow installation of the objects;

 Responsibility for duty of care to building and internal structures during installation of objects.
 All precautions must be taken to avoid damage including the supply/fitting of suitable protection for floor and other areas of gallery spaces during installation of objects;

-Unpacking and Install : 109 Oil paintings and 143 2D works unpacked, mirror plated and hung.
-This will include hanging materials.
+Unpacking and Install : 109 Oil paintings and 143 2D works unpacked and hung.
+The Museum will provide hanging fittings.
 Contractors are required to demonstrate that they have in-depth experience of handling, transporting and hanging/installing large oil paintings and 2D works.

 Building Access:

 The National Army Museum gallery spaces are spread across five levels.
 There is no goods lift access to the gallery spaces.
-228 of the 252 objects are expected to fit in the standard lifts within the building (lift dimensions: Car - 2300 mm (H) x 1600 mm (W).
+228 of the 252 objects are expected to fit in the standard passenger lifts within the building (lift dimensions: Car - 2300 mm (H) x 1600 mm (W).
 Door - 1400 mm opening).
-24 will require
+24 will require manual handling through the building including carrying up staircases.

-It is anticipated that large goods doors positioned in the exterior walls will be used to get the objects in to the building.
+It is anticipated that the main entrance doors to the Museum (Access Point: A) will be used to get most of the objects in to the building.
+Very large paintings for display in the Temporary Exhibition Gallery (War Paint exhibition) on the second floor will need to be lifted up to the external loading doors (Access Point: B) on that floor; those loading doors can also be used for large paintings destined for the third floor (Battle and Society galleries).

 NB: The gallery plans issued as part of this tender show the gallery spaces in their completed state.
-The company will be required to liaise with base build contractor to identify space/route required to enable installation of the objects.S
+The company will be required to liaise with the Museum to identify space/route required to enable installation of the objects.

+Examples of Similar projects